theochem/horton/doc/user_getting_started.rst

 --------------

-HORTON has a periodic table of elements alongside several atomic properties that may become handy in computations.
+HORTON has a periodic table of elements alongside several atomic properties that may come in handy in computations.
 For more details please refer to :py:mod:`horton.periodic`.
 The following example prints some information for Carbon atom:

 .. code-block:: python